 Ref Controls Specified by PFC Tests of Controls Results of Tests 13.2 A separate security system installed in PFC's Dublin, Ohio office suite requiring card keys is utilized to restrict access to the suite after hours.
-Effective May 12, 2017, in connection with their move, this system was upgraded and logs are maintain that document daily activity including when alarm is enabled or disabled, and who accesses the suite after normal business hours.
+Logs are maintained that document daily activity including when alarm is enabled or disabled, and who accesses the suite after normal business hours.
 After-hours access to the suite is logged and available for forensic review when needed.
-Office Suite in Columbus, Indiana is secure with traditional key locks.
+Office Suite in Columbus, Indiana is secured with card keys issued by the building landlord.
 Observed the operation of the alarm system which alerts staff anytime the suite door is opened, and observed the arming and disarming of the alarm by staff in the morning and evening.
-From a sample of days subsequent to May 12, 2017 inspected security access logs and determined that system was logging activity as designed.
-No exceptions noted.
+From a sample of days during the period under examination, inspected security access logs and determined that system was logging activity as designed.
+No exceptions noted in the operation of the card key system during the period under examination.
+However, logs of daily access activity were not maintained for the period from June 30, 2018 to September 30, 2018.